BEST PRACTICES FOR EMPLOYERS

 With years of experience of supporting hostages and their families, Hostage US is here to help you and your organization if you are faced with a kidnapping of an employee.
 Below, we outline the basic best practices for organizations going through a kidnapping.
 For more information and advice on managing the human aspects of a kidnapping, contact us and we will discuss what you are going through.

 FAMILY LIAISON DURING THE KIDNAPPING

-Organizations experiencing a kidnapping will work closely with the hostage’s family – to keep them involved and up to date on the case, offer them support and access to services, such as counseling, and offer help with some of the practical challenges that arise.
+Organizations experiencing a kidnapping will work closely with the hostage or wrongful detainee’s family – to keep them involved and up to date on the case, offer them support and access to services, such as counseling, and offer help with some of the practical challenges that arise.
 Be prepared to select someone in your organization to act as the Family Liaison Officer throughout the kidnapping.
 Fulfilling this role can be difficult without prior understanding of what to expect and what families need and not everyone will make a natural family liaison officer, but we have some suggestions for selecting a strong family liaison officer within your organization.